 POWERBALL is an exciting, multi-state, multimillion-dollar-jackpot game.
-It is a product of the Multi-State Lottery Association (MUSL) and is offered in 47 lottery jurisdictions (including Florida).
-All POWERBALL member lotteries contribute a percentage of sales to a shared top-prize pool so jackpots can grow to hundreds of millions of dollars.
-The game's starting jackpot is $40 million and is the largest in the world.
-POWERBALL has nine prize levels with lower-tier prizes ranging from $4 to $1 million — and up to $2 million with Power Play and $10 million with Double Play.
+It is a product of the Multi-State Lottery Association (MUSL) and is offered in 48 Lottery jurisdictions (including Florida).
+All POWERBALL member Lotteries contribute a percentage of sales to a shared top-prize pool so jackpots can grow to hundreds of millions of dollars.
+The game's starting jackpot is $20 million and is the largest in the world.
+POWERBALL has nine prize levels with lower-tier prizes ranging from $4 to $1 million - and up to $2 million with Power Play and $10 million with Double Play.

 2. What other lotteries offer POWERBALL?